 How do you decide between curtains vs. drapes?

 As you now know, the terms curtains and drapes are almost interchangeable, so how do you decide between curtains and drapes.
 The short answer is that you choose the treatment that will best work in the space you are designing.
 The longer answer is that because these two products are so interchangeable, you should look at the factors that matter most to you for the room you are installing them.
 Ask yourself some questions like: Does this fit my overall design?
 You may find that you have found a great fabric for curtains in your bedroom, but when you see a swatch of that fabric in your bedroom window, you realize it does not match your décor.
 In this instance, it would probably be good to see if the material comes in another color or option to not cause a clash in the overall design.

 Ask yourself, “What need am I addressing by adding window treatments to this room?”.
 That answer can vary from something like reducing glare in your living room by installing curtains or drapes.
 That answer may also be that you want a design refresh.
 Whatever your answer, it is good to consider what types of window treatments help in the room you are designing.
 Drapes in your bedroom could help you sleep if your room is too bright in the morning.
 Or maybe your living room has windows that allow your neighbors to see in – drapes and curtains are great to help increase your privacy.

 Let’s work together!

 Whatever you decide to call curtains or drapes, 3 Day Blinds is there to help you with your curtains and drapery needs.
 Our design consultants come to you at your convenience and bring the browsing to your home!
+Looking for some inspiration?
+Check out our selection of drapery and curtains!
 We carry a showroom's worth of samples to your home and work with you to help design the perfect window treatments for your entire home.
 Are you looking to get started?
 Book your appointment here.